October Gardening Tips

 Seed heads look beautiful on frosty mornings and provide a perfect home for little critters so if possible leave the spent flowers heads which are still intact and not rotten.
 You will be doing your bit for the local wildlife and you might get some atmospheric seed head photos too..

-Continue deadheading dahlias and weeding.
+Continue deadheading dahlias, cosmos and weeding.
 Try and eek out the colour for as long as possible.

 Divide herbaceous perennials.
 Perfect way to increase your plant stocks for free and inject a new lease of life to old plants.
 It is also a good opportunity to check any potted herbaceous perennials for over wintering vine weevil or chafer beetle larvae and refresh compost.

 Hosta's benefit from being divided every three years.
 Chop all the old leaves off, remove from pot, check for any unwanted visitors in the soil, divide, shake off as much old soil as possible and refresh with new compost.
 Once repotted cover with a mulch, perhaps wood chippings, this will act as a blanket and help protect the plant through the cold winter months.

 Harvest apples, pears, pumpkins, squash, cabbage, chillis, nuts and grapes.